CesarePeli/Math_Physics_Logic/insights/lorenz-attractor.md

 Williams' work had profound consequences:

-- It provided a counterexample to René Thom’s \(\omega S\)-conjecture, disproving that all structurally stable systems have finitely many topological types of attractors
+- It provided a counterexample to René Thom’s $\omega S$-conjecture, disproving that all structurally stable systems have finitely many topological types of attractors
 - It connected chaotic flows with symbolic and algebraic tools, such as **zeta functions** and **Markov partitions**
 - It emphasized the idea that chaotic attractors can be **robust**, with well-defined topological invariants despite their geometric complexity
 - It inspired new methods in the study of turbulence, bifurcations, and dynamic classification